Stytch

 Can we narrow down on a user type?

-The team toggled between targeting early adopters familiar with web3 terms like "wallet" and "on-chain", and newcomers curious about web3 but still not too familiar with its culture.
+The team toggled between targeting early adopters familiar with web3 terms like "wallet" and "on-chain", and crypto curious newcomers.
 Feedback guided us to settle on the latter.

 02

-Users grasped the product's overall concepts through the onboarding flow, but additional clarity through the UX and perhaps illustrations were needed to highlight the benefits of its authentication features.
+Users grasped the product's overall concepts through the onboarding flow, but additional clarity through the UX and visual design were needed to highlight the benefits of its auth features.

 03